Nextiva / Blog / Marketing & Sales

 Analyze the Scale and Scope

-- Measure the impact of the crisis on social media and other digital platforms.
-Look at metrics such as the number of mentions, shares, and the speed at which these numbers are growing.
+• Measure the impact of the crisis on social media and other digital platforms.
+Examine metrics such as the number of mentions, shares, and the rate at which these numbers are increasing.

-- Determine which social media platforms are most detrimental.
-For example, some crises may blow up on Twitter but have little to no presence on Instagram.
+• Determine which social media platforms are most detrimental.
+For example, some crises may gain significant attention on Twitter but have little to no presence on Instagram.
 This knowledge will help focus your monitoring and response efforts.

 Establish the Facts

-- Collect all relevant information about the crisis.
-This includes the original source of the issue, any developments, and the current state of public knowledge.
+• Collect all relevant information about the crisis.
+This includes the source of the issue, any developments, and the current state of public knowledge.

-- Confirm the facts surrounding the crisis.
-Misinformation can worsen the situation, so it’s crucial to understand what’s true and what’s not.
+• Confirm the facts surrounding the crisis.
+Misinformation can exacerbate the situation, so it’s crucial to distinguish between what is true and what is not.

 Assess Sentiment and Key Voices

-- Use social media monitoring tools to gauge the public’s mood regarding the crisis.
+• Use social media monitoring tools to gauge the public’s attitude.
 Is the overall sentiment angry, concerned, or supportive of your brand?

 Examine Media Coverage

-- Extend your monitoring beyond social media to include news websites, blogs, and even broadcast media.
+• Expand your monitoring to encompass not only social media but also news websites, blogs, and broadcast media.
 This can provide a better view of the crisis’s impact.

-- Assess how the media is reporting on the crisis.
+• Evaluate how the media is covering the crisis.
 Is the coverage factual, speculative, or sensational?
 The tone and spread of media coverage can influence public perception.

 Categorize the Crisis and Determine Response Level

-- Identify whether it’s a product issue, a customer service failure, an employee-related incident, or something else.
+• Determine whether the issue is a product problem, a customer service failure, an employee-related incident, or something else.
 Different types of crises require different response strategies.

-- Assess the crisis’s potential impact on your brand and stakeholders.
-This will help you decide on the level of response needed, from a simple clarification to a full-scale public relations campaign.
+• Assess the potential impact of the crisis on your brand and stakeholders.
+This will help you determine the level of response required, ranging from a simple clarification to a comprehensive public relations campaign.

 Listen for Misinformation

-- Keep an eye out for rumors or false information that may be spreading as part of the crisis.
+• Be vigilant for rumors or misinformation that may be circulating as part of the crisis.
 Quick identification of misinformation is crucial for timely corrections.

 Finalize the Evaluation